skx/kilua/README.md

     * Can be used to make files executable, etc.

+## Buffers

+`kilua` allows multiple files to be opened, via the use of buffers.

+When `kilua` starts there are two buffers:

+* `*Messages*`
+    * This receives copies of the status-message.
+* The buffer containing the file from the command-line.
+    * Or an unnamed buffer for working with.

+To move to the previous buffer use `M-left`, or `C-x p`.

+To move to the next buffer use `M-right`, or `C-x n`.

+To kill the current buffer use `C-x k`, and to create a new one use `C-x c`.

+At the moment it isn't possible to iterate over open buffers via Lua, but that will arrive shortly.

 ## Copy & Paste

 We've added a notion of a `mark`.
 A mark is set by pressing `Ctrl+space`,